Niflnir/k8s-cloud-fyp/README.md

 Port forward Thanos Querier service
 ```
-# If your Prometheus Operator is still running on 9090, port forward to separate port instead
+# If your Prometheus Operator is still running on 9090, port forward to a separate port instead
 kubectl port-forward svc/querier 9090
 ```

-Visit `localhost:9090` and navigate to `Stores`.
+Visit `localhost:9090` and navigate to `Stores`

 You should see 1 Thanos Receiver and 1 Thanos Store Gateway that are both up: